Roofers vs Salespeople

 Now, if you’re a professional “roofer” with years of real-world roofing experience, how do you think you’d feel?

 That’s right, probably not very happy; maybe even a little bitter, jaded, sarcastic, or cynical.

 Every once in awhile you’ll find a “roofer” who wakes up and gets it.

 They’ll focus on doing what they do best — roofing — and recruit salespeople, with far less installation experience, to hit the streets and do what they do best — selling!
 In fact, you should reach out to me if you’re a real roofer because I can help you do that.

 Are you a “REAL” roofer or aren’t you?

 P.S.
-Hit me up with your answer in the comments section below.
+Hit me up with your answer by contacting me.
 I want to hear your opinion!